Ghosts

 Discussion

-After completing our readings, iterate on a distant read of your selected text from Project Gutenberg using your Claude.AI subscription.
+After completing our readings, iterate on a distant read of your selected text from Project Gutenberg using your Claude subscription.
 Consider the examples I provided in the tutorial to get started and experiment with other approaches to textual analysis using your original prompts.
-Share the results of your textual analysis in the discussion post, with citations to this week’s readings and links to your artifacts or screenshots of the vizualizations to ground your decisions and critique.
+Share the results of your textual analysis in the discussion post, with citations to this week’s readings and links to your artifacts or screenshots of the visualizations to ground your decisions and critique.